 MAKE stands for Machine leArning and Knowledge Engineering – the challenges that we address during the two-day MAKEathon will benefit from a combination of machine learning and explicit knowledge.

-The event will be held mainly physically.
-Those who have difficulties to join physically can participate virtually.
-In both cases, registration is mandatory.
+The event will be held physically, registration is mandatory.

 “MAKEathon aims to generate AI-based solutions that address global challenges by combining the strengths of Machine Learning and Knowledge Engineering”